dm-guy/utm-alternative/README.md

 -Less code and cleaner, easier to customize (but will work absolutely fine out of the box)<br />
 -Adding the timestamp of the session was <b>removed</b> from 2.0.
 Will be added in the future. <br />

-*now populates the cookie each visit

-*less code and cleaner, easier to customize (but will work fine out of the box)

 <i>Note that you can migrate easily as long as you keep the YOURDOMAIN.com value the same.
 For the documentation of version 1.1, see readme 1.1</i>

 <h2>The SRC value</h2>